 Tuatha Dé Danann And The Milesians

-During many years, the Tuatha De Danann ruled Ireland in peace until the invasion of the Milesians, a tribe of people.
+For many years, the Tuatha De Danann ruled Ireland in peace until the invasion of the Milesians, a tribe of people.

 The “Book of Invasions” says that the Milesians, the last mythical invaders of Ireland and the true Gaelic people of Ireland, arrived on Ireland’s shores.
 The Tuatha De Danann tried to fight the invaders; they even created a magical storm in an attempt to drive them away.
-The Milesian poet Amergin, however, calmed the sea with his invocation and then his people landed.
+The Milesian poet Amergin, however, calmed the sea with his invocation, and then his people landed.

 "The Coming of the Sons of Miled", illustration by J. C. Leyendecker in T. W. Rolleston's Myths & Legends of the Celtic Race, 1911

-The three queens of the Tuatha De Danann, (Banba, Eriu and Fódla), gave their permission for Amergin and his people to settle in Ireland.
+The three queens of the Tuatha De Danann, (Banba, Eriu, and Fódla), gave their permission for Amergin and his people to settle in Ireland.
 Each of the sisters required Amergin to name the island after each of them.

-The Milesian chief decided to call the island after Eriu, and two names of her two sisters, were occasionally used as poetic names for Ireland.
+The Milesian chief decided to call the island after Eriu, and two names of her two sisters were occasionally used as poetic names for Ireland.
 Then, the Milesians defeated the Tuatha De Danann.
 Amergin assigned his own people to live on the ground while the Tuatha De Danann were led underground into the ‘Sidhe’ mounds by Manannán mac Lir.

 The fairy people of Irish folklore, are said to live beneath the hills and are often identified as the remnant of the ancient fabulous race of Tuatha De Danann.